grafana/grafana/docs/sources/alerting/configure-notifications/template-notifications/manage-notification-templates.md

 ## Select a notification template for a contact point

-To add an existing notification template to your contact point, follow these steps:
+To add an existing notification template to your contact point, complete the following steps.

 1. Click an existing contact point or create a new one
 1. In **Optional settings**, click any field that contains templates.